-Have you ever wondered where the name Nassau Mills Road came from?
+Have you ever wondered where the name Nassau Mills Road in Peterborough, Ontario came from?

 You would never know that Trent University’s Symons Campus was once home to a bustling nineteenth-century industrial cluster, including the Nassau Mill (also known as the Red Mill).

-The mill operation was a key point of industry in the area, and must have had a large impact on the surrounding settlement.
-Charles Weld, who published an account of his 1855 vacation tour, visited the mill and recorded his impressions:
+The mill operation was a key point of industry in the area, and had a large impact on the surrounding settlement.
+Charles Weld, who published an account of his 1855 vacation tour, visited the mill shortly after its 1854 opening and recorded his impressions:

 We visited the largest of these establishments about 3 miles from Peterborough.
 The machinery is on a gigantic scale.
 One hundred thirty-six saws were working with tremendous velocity, reducing huge logs to planks at a rate of nearly fifty an hour.
 Instead of using files to sharpen the saws, a powerful punching machine is employed, which cuts fresh faces on the teeth; a process combining greater efficiency with saving of time.